history

 A page from a rare sales agent’s book for the Sholes and Glidden typewriter – 1876

-The social custom for hand written correspondence was firmly rooted in the Victorian age.
-The reaction to early typed correspondence and the break with this etiquette was generally not well received.
+The social custom of handwritten correspondence was firmly rooted in the Victorian age.
+Early typed letters, breaking with this tradition, were generally met with resistance.

 J.P.
-Johns, a Texas insurance man and banker who bought a Remington in the late 1870s, received this tepid response from one of his insurance agents:
+Johns, a Texas insurance man and banker who purchased a Remington typewriter in the late 1870s, received this tepid response from one of his insurance agents:

 “I received your communication and will act accordingly.
 There is a matter I would like to speak to you about.
 I realize, Mr. Johns, that I do not have the education which you have.
-However, until your last letter I have always been able to read the writing.
-I do not think it was necessary then, nor will it be in the future, to have your letters to me taken up to the printers and set up like a hand bill.
+However, until your last letter, I have always been able to read your handwriting.
+I do not think it was necessary then, nor will it be in the future, to have your letters taken to the printers and set up like a handbill.
 I will be able to read your writing and am deeply chagrined to think you thought such a course necessary.”

-As the years went by and the rapid business growth strained the capacities of existing office organizations, managers grew more willing to gamble on laborsaving practices and to let old etiquette slip away.
-The typewriter’s extraordinary offering of speed, legibility and the means to make more than one copy at once could not be ignored.
+As the years passed and rapid business growth strained existing office capacities, managers became more willing to embrace labor-saving practices and let old etiquette slip away.
+The typewriter’s extraordinary advantages — speed, legibility, and the ability to produce multiple copies at once – could not be ignored.

 Illustration of the Densmore and Yost Company typewriter store in New York City in 1876.